Build on the four pillars of our Dominican life preaching, prayer, study, and community

 The object of Dominican study is the Word of God revealed through Scripture, Tradition, and the natural world, whose fullest manifestation is the very person of Christ himself.

-Knowledge sought for its own sake is certainly a worthy pursuit, but Dominican study seeks to make us useful for the salvation of souls—ours and our neighbors—a spiritual work of mercy.
-Study facilitates a more effective proclamation of the truth and is motivated by love of God and love of neighbor.
+Knowledge sought for its own sake is certainly a worthy pursuit, but Dominican study seeks to make us useful for the salvation of souls and our neighbors a spiritual work of mercy.
+The study facilitates a more effective proclamation of the truth and is motivated by the love of God and the love of neighbor.

-For a Dominican, study is the work of a lifetime.
+For a Dominican, the study is the work of a lifetime.
 We attend to the Church’s rich teaching, individually and collectively, drawing especially from the wisdom of our own brother, St. Thomas Aquinas.
-His concern for reasoned argument, attention to counter arguments and alternative viewpoints, remain powerful incentives as is the crucial insight that God, in Christ, desires our knowing, trusting, and friendship.
+His concern for reasoned argument, attention to counterarguments, and alternative viewpoints remain powerful incentives as is the crucial insight that God, in Christ, desires our knowing, trusting, and friendship.
 This lifetime of study finds meaning only when we share what we have learned with others.

-Study, combine with prayer, strength both heart and mind remain closely connected.
+The study, combined with prayer, the strength of both heart and mind remain closely connected.
 We cannot love what we do not know.
 We grow when sustained by what we learn of God’s majesty, generosity, and mercy.
 Theology provides food for contemplation, the fruits of which we then communicate to others through preaching.

 Saint Dominic proposes that the brothers form communities as fraternities (group of brothers) organized internally with a participatory and democratic structure, establishing them in the emerging urban centers and not in the countryside, as was usual in monastic life.
 These fraternities are governed by a brother prior ( one among others) chosen by themselves and for a specified time, and not under a perpetual abbot.